earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 }
 ~~~

-One differences though is we need to handle invalid IDs.
+One difference, though, is I need to handle invalid IDs.
 Like this:

 ~~~{.bash caption=">_"}
 ./activityclient --get 100